louisnguyenn/SmartCV/README.md

 - 📝 **Resume Builder**
   Input your education, experience, skills, and instantly generate a professional resume.

-- 🎯 **Job Description Tailoring**
-  Upload or paste a job posting and receive a tailored version of your resume that highlights relevant experience and keywords.

 - ✍️ **Cover Letter Generator**
   Automatically create personalized cover letters based on your resume and a job description.

+- 🎯 **ATS Scanner**
+  Scan your resume with an ATS scanner to check for important keywords and ensure it's formatted so computers can read it properly.

 - 📄 **Downloadable PDFs**
   Export your resume and cover letter in clean, ATS-friendly formats.